mco-gh/mco.dev/content/post/data/wiki2.md

 ![Beatles vs. Stones](/img/beatles-stones.png)

-Despite having ended their career fifty years ago, the Beatles continue to gather incredible Wikipedia attention.
+Despite having ended their career fifty years ago, the Beatles continue to gather a pretty impressive level of attention in Wikipedia page views.

 ## Now it's your turn
 I've made this data available to everyone in the BigQuery Public Dataset collection.
 The pageviews are coming in roughly every hour and the entity data gets refreshed every 3-4 days.
-The data can be found in the bigquery-public-data collection, under Wikipedia, as shown below:
+The data can be found in the ```bigquery-public-data``` collection, under ```Wikipedia```, as shown below:

 ![Public wikipedia dataset](/img/public.png)